scaleway/python-netboxapi/README.md

 Any `kwargs` (here `q=`) is used as a GET parameter for the request.

+Pagination is transparently handled, but it is possible to specify how many items are wanted per page by setting the GET parameter `limit`, to limit the number of requests done to Netbox in case of long iterations.

 #### Foreign keys

 Foreign keys are handle automatically by the mapper.